4.4 Collections detailed

 Footnotes

 Of course you can insert an element between two elements.
-However LinkList instance are more efficient for this use case.
+However, a LinkList instance is more efficient for this use case.